alosdiallo/HMS_Immunology_RNASeq/test.md

 4. Create a new directory to put all your files and name it **RNA-seq**.<br><br>
 	`mkdir RNA-seq`<br><br>
 5. #### Generating a genome index using STAR:<br>
 	*Step 5* can be ignored if you will use an index from a shared directory, which has the lastest version of the mouse genome.
-Otherwise you will have to create a new one as shown in the above.<br><br>.
+Otherwise you will have to create a new one as shown in the above.<br>
      - Go to **RNA-seq** folder you created in *step 4*, generate a new folder and name it **Index** as such:<br><br>
 	 `ls RNA-seq`<br><br>
    	 `mkdir Index`<br><br>